Diaphteiros/landscaper/docs/usage/Blueprints.md

 - **`componentDescriptorDef`**
   the component descriptor definition, as given in the installation (not the component descriptor itself)

-Additionally there are context specific bindings and those dependening on the chosen template processor.
+Additionally, there are context specific bindings and those depending on the chosen template processor.

 **Example**